stungeye/Rosalind-Ruby/challenges/Finding a Motif in DNA/README.md

-## Finding a Motif in DNA - Work in Progress
+## Finding a Motif in DNA - SOLVED

 Given two strings s and t, t is a substring of s if t is contained as a contiguous collection of symbols in s (as a result, t must be no longer than s).